krashanoff/fftp/proto.md

 The initiating host and responding host now both have copies of the shared private key, allowing them to form their own copy of the session key.

-## Data Integrity

-Data integrity is achieved by a SHA256 checksum computed in each frame.

 ## Serialization